SSL4RL: Revisiting Self-supervised Learning as Intrinsic Reward for Visual-Language Reasoning: What Makes a Good SSL4RL Task?

 \textbf{Analysis.} Our experimental analysis reveals that the Rotation and Position pretext tasks consistently yield the strongest performance gains.
 The success of the Position task is intuitive, as localizing a patch within the global image compels the model to integrate fine-grained local details with the overall scene layout, fostering integrated spatial understanding.
 In contrast, the remarkable effectiveness of the Rotation task presents a more nuanced insight.
 Despite its perceptual simplicity for humans, we find the task poses a considerable challenge to VLMs, as evidenced by the base model's near-chance accuracy.
 We interpret this as evidence that rotation prediction facilitates ``anti-commonsense'' learning.
 The model's pre-training instills a strong prior for canonical orientations, \textit{e.g.}, people are typically depicted upright.
 Rotated images violate this prior, forcing the model to reconcile anomalous inputs with its existing knowledge, thereby sharpening its relational reasoning and visual comprehension.
 Conversely, the standard Contrastive task leads to performance degradation on some downstream tasks.
 We hypothesize that its default augmentations are insufficiently challenging, causing the model to overfit to superficial invariances without learning semantically meaningful structures.
 Subsequent ablation studies confirm this: employing a more aggressive augmentation strategy recovers significant performance.
 This finding highlights the critical need to align SSL task difficulty with model capacity to elicit generalizable feature learning, as explored in Section \ref{sec:model-size-scaling}.
+Through a sub-task specific analysis, we find that Rotation exhibits superior performance in Relation Reasoning and Cross-Instance Perception, which can be attributed to its inherent requirement for a structural comprehension of object orientation and spatial relationships.
+Position demonstrates leading results in Logical Reasoning and holistic Scene Understanding, as its objective of reconstructing a coherent scene from disparate patches fosters robust integrative scene modeling.
+Jigsaw shows consistent utility in domains reliant on contextual reasoning.
+Limited by the insufficient augmentations, Contrastive's optimization for global image similarity appears to inadequately cultivate the fine-grained and relational reasoning capabilities.